systemd/mkosi/mkosi/resources/mkosi.md

 `RepositoryKeyCheck=`, `--repository-key-check=`
 :   Controls signature/key checks when using repositories, enabled by default.
     Useful to disable checks when combined with `--local-mirror=` and using only a repository from a local filesystem.
-Not used for DNF-based distros yet.

 `Repositories=`, `--repositories=`
 :   Enable package repositories that are disabled by default.
 This can be used to enable the EPEL repos for